As Myanmar opens, hoteliers see prospects

 Hotel chains operating in Thailand see big potential in Myanmar, but are not in any rush to set up there, aware of the risks attached to investing in a country with a long history of corruption and unclear legislation.

 "We are looking for ways to expand in Myanmar.
-What we want to do is get in there by managing local hotels," said Ronnachit Mahattanapreut, a senior vice-president at Central Plaza Hotel CENT.BK, Thailand's fourth-largest listed hotel firm.
+What we want to do is get in there by managing local hotels," said Ronnachit Mahattanapreut, a senior vice-president at Central Plaza Hotel, Thailand's fourth-largest listed hotel firm.

 "I don't think we need to hurry because rules and restrictions are not really settled."

-Prakit Chinamourphong, head of the Thai Hotels Association, which represents about 800 hotels, including the Mandarin Oriental (OHTL.BK), the Four Seasons, owned by Minor International Pcl (MINT.BK) and Dusit Thani (DTC.BK), said it would be at least two years before Thai chains made a move.
+Prakit Chinamourphong, head of the Thai Hotels Association, which represents about 800 hotels, including the Mandarin Oriental, the Four Seasons, owned by Minor International Pcl and Dusit Thani, said it would be at least two years before Thai chains made a move.

 "No one has really talked about going there yet.
 Yes, Myanmar is opening up but it's a bit too early for us to get in now," he told Reuters.